C0PEP0D/otto/README.md

 using a rigorous protocol.

 Finally, OTTO allows you to visualize and record videos of searches (only up to 3D!).

-### Infotaxis

-Infotaxis is a heuristic policy proposed by Vergassola et al. (Nature, 2007).
-It states that the agent should choose the action from which it expects the greatest information gain about the source location.

-The physical intuition behind this strategy is, quoting the authors, that "information accumulates faster close to the source because cues arrive at a higher rate, hence tracking the maximum rate of information acquisition will guide the searcher to the source much like concentration gradients in chemotaxis".

-Infotaxis is far superior to all naive strategies, such as going to the more likely source location.
-Yet it is known to be suboptimal.

-### Reinforcement learning

-Near-optimal policies can be obtained using deep reinforcement learning.
-The training algorithm is a model-based version of DQN (Mnih et al., Nature, 2015).

 ## Installation